HubRise/website/content/apps/woocommerce/en/push-catalog.md

 1. Log in to your [HubRise account](https://manager.hubrise.com).
 1. Select the HubRise account and location connected with your WooCommerce store.
-1. Open the **CONNECTIONS** page, then select **WooCommerce Bridge** from the list of connected apps.
+1. Open the **CONNECTIONS** page, then find **WooCommerce Bridge** from the list of connected apps and click **Open**.
 1. In WooCommerce Bridge, select the **Configuration** tab.
-1. In the **Catalog** section, tick **Push the catalog to WooCommerce when it is updated in HubRise**.
+1. In the **Catalog** section, tick **Enable automatic catalog push** to push the catalog into WooCommerce when it is updated in HubRise with new products.
+1. Tick **Update prices of existing products** to update prices of products already on your WooCommerce store.
 1. Click **Save**.

+When you push your catalog, WooCommerce Bridge creates the products that do not yet exist in WooCommerce.
+It matches them using ref codes.
+WooCommerce Bridge does not delete products.

+For more information, on how to configure the bridge to push your HubRise catalog into WooCommerce every time it is updated on HubRise, see section [catalog Configuration](/apps/woocommerce/configuration#catalog).

 ## Technical Reference

-The following sections describe in detail how HubRise catalogs are mapped to WooCommerce menus.
+The following sections describe in detail how HubRise catalogs are mapped to WooCommerce **Products**.

 ---

 **IMPORTANT NOTE:** WooCommerce only supports categories, products, and skus.
-All the other items in HubRise catalogs, including options, deals, and discounts, are not sent to WooCommerce.
+Other items in HubRise catalogs, including options, deals, and discounts, are not sent to WooCommerce.

 ---